tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 ```
 here the `set_attributes` function is making explicit that when called it is now the owner of the provided `attributes`
 and the caller no longer has any references to it.
 In Java would be dangerous.
 Usually to prevent this a defensive copy
 is made.
-However this comes at a perfromace cost.
+However this comes at a performance cost.
 To avoid this sometimes Java programs just skip it because the transfer
 of ownership is understood and users know not to do this.
 For example when inserting an object into a HashSet, it is understood
 that you should not modify the object afterwards.
 But nothing actually prevents this.